josecyn/josecyn.github.io/_posts/2021-06-15-Beam-Counting.md

 <img src="/assets/img/posts/beam_counting_p1/opencv_4.PNG" width="452" height="422"/>
 <img src="/assets/img/posts/beam_counting_p1/opencv_1.png" width="452" height="422"/>

 On the first picture, the body prediction after postprocessing of steps 1 - 4.
-On the second picture, the result of 'findContours' method.
+On the second picture, the result of `findContours` method.
 Each different color represents a different contour.
 In that case, we have 4 objects + background.

 Otherwise, if objects are not well isolated from each other, the result is that: